-- A.5.5.3(2) Where multiple extinguishers are utilized, simultaneous discharge from multiple locations to eliminate any blind spots created by an obstacle should be employed. - A.5.5.5 Fire extinguishers for cooking media (vegetable or animal oils and fats) traditionally followed Table 6.3.1.1 for extra hazard, requiring a minimum 40-B-rated sodium bicarbonate or potassium bicarbonate dry chemical extinguisher.
+A.5.5.4.5 Fire extinguishers for cooking media (vegetable or animal oils and fats) traditionally followed Table 6.3.1.1 for extra hazard, requiring a minimum 40-B-rated sodium bicarbonate or potassium bicarbonate dry chemical extinguisher.
 The evolution of high-efficiency cooking appliances and the change to hotter-burning vegetable shortening has created a more severe fire hazard.
 Testing has shown that wet chemical extinguishers have several times the cooking fire-extinguishing capability of a minimum 40-B-rated sodium bicarbonate or potassium bicarbonate dry chemical extinguisher, which has prompted the creation of a new classification and a new listing test protocol.
-The test protocol is found in ANSI/UL 711, CAN/ULC-S508.
+The test protocol is found in UL 711, CAN/ULC-S508.